 All College of Public Health students, faculty, and staff are invited to join a college-wide reading of What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City by Mona Hanna-Attisha.
 It has been selected by the New York Times Book Review as among the ‘100 Notable Books of 2018.’

 The book aligns with the University of Iowa’s spring 2019 theme semester, “American Dream.”

 Dr. Hanna-Attisha will visit the College of Public Health in March 2019 for several events.

 12:30 pm | Callaghan Auditorium (N110 CPHB)

 Free Books for CPH Students

-CPH students will receive a free copy of the book from their department or program — stay tuned for details!
+CPH students will receive a free copy of the book from their department or program — check with your department for details!

 Borrow a Book

 CPH faculty and staff are invited to borrow a copy of the book from the college for a two-week period.
 Email firstname.lastname@example.org to request a book loan or stop by S173 CPHB to pick up a copy.

 WHAT THE EYES DON’T SEE the inspiring story of how Dr. Mona Hanna-Attisha, alongside a team of researchers, parents, friends, and community leaders, discovered that the children of Flint, Michigan, were being exposed to lead in their tap water—and then battled her own government and a brutal backlash to expose that truth to the world.
 Paced like a scientific thriller, What the Eyes Don’t See reveals how misguided austerity policies, broken democracy, and callous bureaucratic indifference placed an entire city at risk.
 And at the center of the story is Dr. Mona herself—an immigrant, doctor, scientist, and mother whose family’s activist roots inspired her pursuit of justice.